kartikBainola/Task-management-app/README.md

 2. Open the downloaded file to install the app on your device.

 Ensure you have allowed installation from unknown sources in your device settings if required.

+## Screenshots

+App screenshots can be found in the "App" folder.

 ## Packages Used